miksalmon/TileFitterPro/README.md

 This UWP application is an interactive way to interact with the [TileFitter](#tilefitter) library and visualize the results.
 It is also possible to generate input sets and visually see them before running the algorithm and seeing their packed placement.
 More on how to use those features in the [How to use UWP app](#how-to-use-uwp-app) section.
 To answer the given requirements, it can also be launched as a console application to specify the initial arguments.

 ### TileFitterProConsole
-This console application is a command line interfface to interact with the [TileFitter](#tilefitter) library to output solutions to a specified problem.
+This UWP console application is a command line interfface to interact with the [TileFitter](#tilefitter) library to output solutions to a specified problem.

 ### TileFitterTests
 This tests library contains unit tests of the TileFitter library.
 It is incomplete.